charleswt/Professional-README-Generator/README.md

 ## Installation

-  1. Git clone this repo\n 2. make a git ignore and add node_modules to it\n 3. open integrated terminal and type npm install
-inquirer\n 4. type node index.js and follow steps as prompted.
+1. Git clone this repo <br> 2.
+Make a git ignore and add node_modules to it <br> 3.
+Open integrated terminal and execute "npm i inquirer@8.2.4" <br> 4.
+Then execute "node index.js" and follow prompt

 ## Usage

-  inquirer\np[  f

-  undefined
+When you have filled out all the information a professional README.md file will have ben made.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE]([MIT License](https://github.com/charleswt/Professional-README-Generator /blob/main/LICENSE)) file for details.

 ## Contributing

 This project was developed by [Charles Tiffany](https://github.com/charleswt/).

 ## Tests

 Please ensure that Node.js is installed on your system.
 Additionally, make sure that an 'inquirer' version is listed under 'dependencies' in the 'package.json' file.
-If it's not present, you can open the integrated terminal and type 'npm install inquirer' to
+If it's not prsent, you can open the integrated terminal and type 'npm i inquirer@8.2.4' package.
-  install the 'inquirer' package.

 ## Questions

-If you have any questions or suggestions, feel free to email me. charleswtiffany@gmail.com
+If you have any questions or suggestions, feel free to email me at charleswtiffany@gmail.com.